alisw/AliPhysics/OADB/EMCAL/READMEoadb.txt

 - 20180911: Recreated and updated EMCALTimeCalib.root and EMCALTimeL1PhaseCalib.root with updated LHC16kl and new LHC17r time calibrations
 - 20180924: Update of EMCALBadChannels.root with additional cells for LHC16k and LHC16o
 - 20181011: Update of EMCALBadChannels.root with additional cells for LHC17h and LHC17i
-- 20181011: Replaced EMCALRecalib.root with new version, see EMCAL-404

 */